Hconsolo/MSDS460-Assignment_01_/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 For this week’s assignment, our exercise applied linear programming (LP) to the diet problem.
 This problem aims to find the minimum-cost diet (servings of food items) that satisfies the eight nutritional requirements.

+### Libraries

-For this task, the following Python thid part libraries were used:
+For this task, the following Python third part libraries were used:
 * Pandas - Data Wrangling and Processing
 * Matplotlib - Data Visualization
 * Seaborn - Data Visualization
-* PulP -
+* PulP - Provides a modeling framework and LP optimization tool

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With